History of the Mayaca at Hontoon Island

 A replica now stands near the area where the pole was discovered as a means to remember the Mayaca.

-You can also see the original owl totem on display at Fort Caroline National Memorial.
+You also can see the original owl totem on display at Fort Caroline National Memorial.

 Many investigations into the life of the Mayaca have been made, but there is still very little known about them.
 They spoke a different language than the neighboring tribes and did their best to refuse interactions with the Spanish explorers.

-Take a walk back in time when visiting Hontoon Island State Park by hiking the Hammock Nature Trail which leads you to one of the shell middens.
+Take a walk back in time when visiting Hontoon Island State Park by hiking the Hammock Nature Trail, which leads you to one of the shell middens.

 As you walk up the shell midden, keep an eye out for the discarded shells that are scattered throughout the ground, and imagine the people who roamed this land for centuries.